TritonDataCenter/rfd/rfd/0096/README.md

         uint_t attributes, ...);
 ```

-In addition, a new attribute is proposed: `DOOR_NAME`.
-When present, it indicates that
+In addition, a new attribute is proposed: `DOOR\_NAME`.
+When present, it
-included at the end of the arguments is a `const char *` value pointing to the name to use
+indicates that included at the end of the arguments is a `const char \*` value
-when creating the door server threads.
-Otherwise, any additional arguments after attributes is
+pointing to the name to use when creating the door server threads.
+Otherwise,
-ignored.
+any additional arguments after attributes is ignored.

-This could be especially useful in the somewhat more unusual situations where a process contains
+This could be especially useful in the somewhat more unusual situations where a
-multiple door servers.
-An example of this would be a process that acts as both a door server in
+process contains multiple door servers.
+An example of this would be a process
-implementing it’s normal day to day tasks, but is also a `syseventd(1M)` event publisher as  `libsysevent(3LIB)` creates it’s f own private door server in publishers.
+that acts as both a door server in implementing it’s normal day to day tasks,
+but is also a `syseventd(1M)` event publisher as  `libsysevent(3LIB)` creates
+it’s own private door server in publishers.

 ### mdb

-The `mdb(1)` command includes the genunix module which is used to both examine system crash dumps as well as allow examination of a live system.
-Two commands of note are `::ps` and `::threadlist`.
+The `mdb(1)` command includes the genunix module which is used to both examine
+system crash dumps as well as allow examination of a live system.
+Two commands
+of note are `::ps` and `::threadlist`.

 When `::ps -l` (show LWPs) is run, it is proposed to include the name after the LWP id when present: